 Dr. Ferreira's doctoral dissertation, The Nanopore Inner-Sphere (NISE) Effect and Its Role in Sodium Retention was selected for the 2013 Emil Truog Award.
 This award is given by the Soil Science Society of America to the author of the doctoral dissertation which made the greatest contribution to advancing the field of soil science in a given year.

-Ferreira, D.R. and R.S.
-Walker.
-2018.
-The Effect of Popular Media Consumption on Public Perceptions of Nuclear Power.
-Energy Policy, submitted.
+R.S.
+Walker, D.R.
+Ferreira, and G. Taasoobshirazi.
+2019.
+The Effect of Statement Biased Popular Media Consumption on Public Perceptions of Nuclear Power.
+Journal of Emerging Investigators, 2, 1-8

 Ferreira, D. R., J. A. Thornhill, E. I. N. Roderick, and Y. Li.
 2018.
 The Impact of pH and Ion Exchange on 133Cs Adsorption on Vermiculite.
 J. Environ.
 Qual.
 0. doi:10.2134/jeq2018.01.0043